THE Q CENTRE

 The Salsa enjoyed a magical 2001 playoff run on their way to capturing their only BCHL championship.
 In the finals, Victoria defeated the Merritt Centennials four games to three.
-A huge crowd of 4,423 watched the series-deciding game seven victory at Memorial Arena.
+A huge crowd of 4,423 watched the series-deciding victory at Memorial Arena.

 In November 2002, voters of Victoria approved a referendum to build Save-on-Foods Memorial Centre.
 With Memorial Arena now officially being torn down, the Salsa returned to Esquimalt for 2002/03.
 To start the 2003/04 campaign, the Salsa relocated to Juan de Fuca Arena before moving into their current home at the Q Centre in February 2004.

 On August 10, 2005, Len Barrie, former Cougar player and ex-owner of the Tampa Bay Lightning, joined the ownership group.
 At the same press conference, they announced the Salsa name was being scrapped.
 To begin the 2006/07 season, the Victoria Salsa became the Victoria Grizzlies.

 Geoff Courtnall, the former Cougar and NHL player took over as head coach in December 2007.
 He replaced another Cougar alumnus, Jackson Penney, who remained the team’s general manager.
 Courtnall was behind the bench when the Grizzlies hosted the 2009 Royal Bank Cup (Canadian Junior A Championship).
-Victoria was eliminated in the semi-finals after a hard-fought 3-2 overtime loss to the Humboldt Broncos.
+Victoria was eliminated in the semi-finals after a 3-2 overtime loss to the Humboldt Broncos.

-In 2012, the Vancouver Island Sports and Entertainment Ltd., a local group headed by president Ron Walchuk, purchased the club from majority owner Len Barrie.
+In 2012, Vancouver Island Sports and Entertainment Ltd., a local group headed by president Ron Walchuk, purchased the club from majority owner Len Barrie.
 Walchuk is currently the Grizzlies governor and managing partner.

 The 2019 NHL entry draft saw two Grizzlies selected.
 The Colorado Avalanche picked Alex Newhook in the first round, and Alex Campbell went to Nashville in the third round.

 The following players have their number retired and their jersey hanging in the rafters of the Q Centre: